 Watch a short film to see the smoothie bike in action and for instruction on fitting the smoothie mechanism.

 The bike can be used in the following ways:

 - As a fun attraction at an event

 - As a way of raising awareness e.g. of sustainable transport, healthy food

 - As a fundraiser.
 Donations can be requested for each smoothie made.

 - Contact Wheels 2 Work to check availability and make a booking.

-- Collect the bike from the Wheels 2 Work offices at Shropshire RCC on Shrewsbury Business Park.
-You will need to put down a £15 deposit.
+- Collect the bike from the Wheels 2 Work offices at Shropshire RCC on Shrewsbury Business Park and pay a £25 hire fee.
 On collection, you will be given instructions on how to use and assemble the bike.
 Written instructions are also provided.
 You will need to sign an agreement taking responsibility for ensuring the safe use of the bike.